jamshidicameron/GUARDD-Documentation/Tutorial.rst

 .. image:: tutorial-GUARDD-2011.06.17--06.png

-If unsure about which initial conditions to use, the grid search fits multiple times with different initial condition
+-  **Note**: If unsure about which initial conditions to use, the grid search fits multiple times with different initial conditions

 -  (1a) Procedure: Grid search
 -  In the interest of time, use this relatively small grid